SolarNetwork/solarnetwork-node-image-tools/solarnode-image-maker/README.md

 ## Check status

-Because creating the custom image can take a while, invoking `GET` on the `/api/v1/images/receipt/{receiptId}/{key}` endpoint will provide status information about the progress of the task.
+Because creating the custom image can take a while, invoking `GET` on the `/api/v1/images/receipt/{receiptId}/{key}` endpoint will provide a receipt object with status information about the progress of the task.
 The `receiptId` value comes from the previous call to `/api/v1/images/create/{baseImageId}/{key}` and `key` is also the same value from that call.
 An example response looks like this:

 ```json
 {